aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/get-file-format-info/_index.md

 ---
-title: Get File Format Info from OneNote - Java
+title: Get Aspose Note File Format Info from OneNote using Java
-linktitle: Get File Format Info from OneNote - Java
+linktitle: Get Aspose Note File Format Info from OneNote - Java
 second_title: Aspose.Note Java API
-description: Learn to extract file format details from OneNote files in Java with Aspose.Note.
-Enhance your Java applications by following this comprehensive tutorial.
+description: Learn how to extract the aspose note file format from OneNote files in Java using Aspose.Note.
+This tutorial shows step‑by‑step code and best practices.
 weight: 22
 url: /java/onenote-document-loading/get-file-format-info/
+date: 2025-12-04
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Get File Format Info from OneNote - Java
+# Get Aspose Note File Format Info from OneNote - Java

 ## Introduction

-In this tutorial, we will explore how to retrieve file format information from a OneNote file using Java with the help of Aspose.Note.
-Aspose.Note for Java is a powerful API that allows developers to work with Microsoft OneNote files programmatically, enabling tasks such as reading, writing, and manipulating OneNote documents seamlessly.
+In this tutorial you’ll learn how to retrieve the **aspose note file format** of a OneNote document using Java and the Aspose.Note API.
+Knowing the exact file format lets you tailor your processing logic—for example, handling OneNote 2010 files differently from OneNote Online files—so your application can work reliably with any version of a OneNote notebook.

+## Quick Answers
+- **What does “aspose note file format” mean?** It’s the enum value that tells you which OneNote version a file belongs to (e.g., OneNote 2010, OneNote Online).
+- **Which library provides this information?** Aspose.Note for Java.
+- **Do I need a license to run the sample?** A free trial works for evaluation; a commercial license is required for production.
+- **What are the prerequisites?** JDK 11+ and the Aspose.Note for Java JAR on your classpath.
+- **How long does the implementation take?** About 5 minutes to copy the code and run it.

 ## Prerequisites